libogonek/ogonek/README.md

    This is not that.
 This represents text, regardless of encoding.
 It's a class template with template parameters for the underlying encoding and container but the interface it offers is for a range of codepoints.
 This makes conversions at API boundaries simple and type-safe.
-See this document for more info on the [motivation][text motivation] behind this class;
+See these documents for more info on the ideas behind this class: [motivation] and [design].

  - `any_text`, a type erased variant of `basic_text` for use in compiled boundaries, or whenever templates are not appropriate/desired;